ZIZO932/Terraskipper/journal.md

 **Date:** Day 7
 **Time Spent:** 3 hours

-This was one of the most challenging parts.
-I designed the seed planting mechanism to release seeds only when soil conditions are suitable.
+This was one of the most tricky parts.
+I knew that I had to design the seed planting system to deliver seeds only when the soil is appropriate.
-The first mechanism jammed in the simulation, so I redesigned it with smoother channels.
-I also planned for a servo-driven gate system.
+The first one jammed in the simulation, so I rebuilt it with smoother channels.
+I am also designing a gate system driven by a servo motor.
-This mechanism is directly linked to the sensor readings, which makes it the “brain-meets-action” part of the robot.
+This is directly related to the readings from the sensors, which makes it the “brain-meets-action” component of a robot.

 ![Alt text](/Images/11.png)